Arnold & Porter

-Arnold & Porter Kaye Scholer LLP is an American multinational law firm.
-A white-shoe firm, Arnold & Porter is among the largest law firms in the world, by both revenue and by its number of lawyers.
+Arnold & Porter Kaye Scholer LLP, doing business as Arnold & Porter, is an American multinational law firm.
+It is a white-shoe firm and among the largest law firms in the world, both by revenue and by number of lawyers.

+Arnold & Porter was founded in 1946 by Thurman Arnold and Abe Fortas, and was originally known as Arnold & Fortas.
+Paul Porter joined the firm a year later, completing the trio.

+In 2024, Arnold & Porter reported a 5% increase in revenue, reaching $1.19 billion.
+Profits per equity partner rose to $1.63 million, and revenue per lawyer increased by 6.5% to $1.24 million.

 History

-Arnold & Porter was founded in 1946 by New Deal veterans Thurman Arnold, a former Yale Law School professor and U.S. Court of Appeals Judge on the D.C.
+The original firm was founded as Arnold & Fortas in 1946 by New Deal veterans Thurman Arnold, a former Yale Law School professor and U.S. Court of Appeals judge on the D.C.
 Circuit, and Abe Fortas, another former Yale Law School professor who later became a Supreme Court Justice.
-In 1947, Paul A. Porter, a former Chairman of the Federal Communications Commission joined the firm and it was renamed Arnold, Fortas & Porter.
+In 1947, Paul A. Porter, a former chairman of the Federal Communications Commission, joined the firm and it was renamed as Arnold, Fortas & Porter.
 In 1965, Abe Fortas' name was dropped from the firm's moniker after his ascension to the Supreme Court.

-In November 2016, Arnold & Porter announced that it would be merging with New York-based firm Kaye Scholer to form Arnold & Porter Kaye Scholer LLP, with approximately 1000 attorneys across ten domestic and four international offices.
+In November 2016, Arnold & Porter announced a merger with New York-based firm Kaye Scholer, forming Arnold & Porter Kaye Scholer LLP, with approximately 1,000 attorneys across 14 offices.
 The merger took effect on January 1, 2017.
+In July 2025, the firm announced the launch of a new office in Seattle, bringing its tally of U.S.- based offices to 11.

 In February 2018, The National Law Journal reported that the newly combined "firm has quietly reversed its post-merger branding efforts" and "scrubbed nearly all mention of 'Kaye Scholer' from its public image, changing its brand name, email addresses and web domain", while retaining the legal entity name in full.
-In September 2020, Arnold & Porter announced that they will shut down their Frankfurt office by the end of March 2021.
+In September 2020, Arnold & Porter announced that it will shut down its Frankfurt office by the end of March 2021.

 In 2022, Arnold & Porter was a founding member of the Legal Alliance for Reproductive Rights, a coalition of United States law firms offering free legal services to people seeking and providing abortions in the wake of Dobbs v.
 Jackson Women's Health Organization, which overruled Roe v.
 Wade.